pabr/leansdr/README.coding.md

 * Dependencies are kept to a minimum (no STL, no iostream).

-Other notes:
+# Known limitations

-* The code is not thread-safe.
+* The code is not intended to be thread-safe.